PlompenDevAndITsec/Learning_python_MarkLutz/README.md

 Coding with Cold fingers or cut's on the side of nails is not pleasent.
-Regardless I am still gratefull the oppertunities we are given in modern Society with lot's of free information/
+Regardless I am still gratefull the oppertunities we are given in modern Society with lot's of free information.

 08-11-2023